griffinulsh/Python-Homework/Top 50 Restaurants Data Analysis/README.md

 #### 3.3.2 Components
 - The application shall include:
+  - An upload component for users to specify the file path.
   - Dropdowns for selecting x-axis and y-axis.
   - A graph display area that updates based on user selections.